MostafaNoseir/IEEE-ML-2025/Wine_Quality_Regression/README.md

 ---
 📝 Overview:
 This notebook presents an end-to-end machine learning pipeline for multiclass classification using Logistic Regression.
 It compares Multinomial Logistic Regression with the One-vs-Rest strategy, explores regularization, and performs hyperparameter tuning to improve model performance.

+📁 Dataset:
+- Source: Food Items Dataset
+- Features: Includes nutritional information like calories, protein, fat, etc.
+- Target: Multiclass labels indicating food categories.
 ---

-📁 Dataset
-Source: Food Items Dataset
-Features: Includes nutritional information like calories, protein, fat, etc.
-Target: Multiclass labels indicating food categories.

-🔍 Workflow Summary

 1. Data Exploration
-Initial loading and inspection of the dataset.
+- Initial loading and inspection of the dataset.
-Summary statistics, null value checking.
+- Summary statistics, null value checking.
-Visualizations using Seaborn and Matplotlib for feature distribution.
+- Visualizations using Seaborn and Matplotlib for feature distribution.
 ---

 3. Data Preprocessing